In the middle dialogues, Plato casts the good life in terms of the "contemplation" (θεωρία) the soul enjoys in its disincarnate state.

 compound formed from λύω ("free") and τέλος ("end") So the issues is which life frees the end more, the just

 life or the unjust life.
 The answer depends on what the end is.
 Thrasymachus seems to think it is get whatever one happens to desire.)

 Book II of the Republic

 Socrates refutes Thrasymachus, but the answers to the two questions about justice (what justice is and whether the just life is better) have not been settled (Republic I.354b-c).
-Book I of the Republic thus ends in perplexity (like the early dialogues devoted to the search for a definition), but Plato's older brother, Glaucon, is not content to let such an important matter drop.
+Book I of the Republic thus ends in perplexity (like the early dialogues devoted to the search for a definition), but Plato's older brother, Glaucon, is not content to let such an important matter go without further discussion.
 He tell Socrates that he is "eager to hear the nature of each, of justice and injustice, and what effect its presence has upon the soul (ψυχῇ)" (Republic II.358b).

 The common view about justice and whether the just life is better